bmitchinson/v2.mitchinson.dev/source/Video-Tag-Demo/index.md

 {% video right clear https://sample-videos.com/video123/mp4/720/big_buck_bunny_720p_1mb.mp4 50% right caption %}

 ## Extra div: 'clear'
-Works as mentioned in the image tag + noted in documentation. 'clear' is used in the right aligned video above, so that text doesn't overflow into the side.
+Works as mentioned in the image tag + noted in the documentation. 'clear' is used in the right aligned video above, so that text doesn't overflow into the side.
 Not using clear in a small enough and side aligned video, allows for text to wrap around video.

 {-% video center clear https://sample-videos.com/video123/mp4/720/big_buck_bunny_720p_1mb.mp4 50% Clear %}
 </br></br>
 {% video center clear https://sample-videos.com/video123/mp4/720/big_buck_bunny_720p_1mb.mp4 50% Clear %}

 ## 'autoplay' (with 'mute') and 'loop'
-Video will autoplay **as long as it's muted**.
+The video will autoplay **as long as it's muted**.
 This is a standard from browser vendors in order to avoid annoying users.

 {-% video center autoplay muted loop https://sample-videos.com/video123/mp4/720/big_buck_bunny_720p_1mb.mp4 50% 'autoplay' with 'muted' %}
 </br></br>